Taliban Fast Facts - KESQ

 March 8, 2021 – In a letter from Secretary of State Antony Blinken to President Ghani, the Biden administration proposes to the Afghan government that they enter an interim power-sharing agreement with the Taliban.
 Blinken also proposed that Afghanistan’s neighbors, including Iran, take on a greater role and warned that the Biden administration continues to review whether to withdraw US troops by a May 1 deadline set under the Trump administration.

-August 15, 2021 – After the Taliban seizes control of every major city across Afghanistan, apart from Kabul, in just two weeks, the Taliban engages in talks with the government in the capital over who will rule the nation.
-As the Taliban edges closer to taking full control, a senior Afghan official and a senior diplomatic source tell CNN that Ghani has left the country.
+August 15, 2021 – After the Taliban seizes control of every major city across Afghanistan, in just two weeks, the Taliban takes control of the presidential palace in Kabul.
+A senior Afghan official and a senior diplomatic source tell CNN that Ghani has left the country.

 The-CNN-Wire